MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-overview.md

 **Storage Bus Layer Cache.** The [Software Storage Bus](software-storage-bus-overview.md) dynamically binds the fastest drives present (e.g. SSD) to slower drives (e.g. HDDs) to provide server-side read/write caching that accelerates IO and boosts throughput.

-**Storage Pool.** The collection of drives that will form the basis of Storage Spaces is called the storage pool.
+**Storage Pool.** The collection of drives that form the basis of Storage Spaces is called the storage pool.
 It is automatically created, and all eligible drives are automatically discovered and added to it.
 We strongly recommend you use one pool per cluster, with the default settings.
+Read our [Deep Dive into the Storage Pool](https://blogs.technet.microsoft.com/filecab/2016/11/21/deep-dive-pool-in-spaces-direct/) to learn more.

 **Storage Spaces.** Storage Spaces provides fault tolerance to virtual "disks" using [mirroring, erasure coding, or both](storage-spaces-fault-tolerance.md).
 You can think of it as distributed, software-defined RAID using the drives in the pool.
 In Storage Spaces Direct, these virtual disks typically have resiliency to two simultaneous drive or server failures (e.g. 3-way mirroring, with each data copy in a different server) though chassis and rack fault tolerance is also available.